Amelia5p/Rock-Paper-Scissors/README.md

 # Rock, Paper, Scissors

 ## Site Overview
-Rock Paper Scissors is a user-friendly game for children and adults.
+Rock, Paper, Scissors is a simple, fun, and user-friendly game enjoyed by both children and adults.
+Players choose one of three options (rock, paper, or scissors) while the computer randomly selects its own choice.
+With each round, the outcome and winner is random which adds excitement!

 Live site: https://amelia5p.github.io/Rock-Paper-Scissors/